duchess-toffee/weather_station/readme.md

 ## Minimum Viable Product

-- [ ] A list of cities you are tracking weather on
+- [x] A list of cities you are tracking weather on
-- [ ] A search bar to query for a city
+- [x] A search bar to query for a city
-- [ ] A way to add a city to your list
+- [x] A way to add a city to your list
-- [ ] A way to remove a city from your list
+- [x] A way to remove a city from your list
-- [ ] A way to choose your temperature (F or C)
+- [x] A way to choose your temperature (F or C)
-- [ ] Each city being tracked should have:
+- [x] Each city being tracked should have:
-- - [ ] The name (city, country) or (city, state if in the US if API provided)
+- - [x] The name (city, country) or (city, state if in the US if API provided)
-- - [ ] The current temperature, in the user's selected degrees
+- - [x] The current temperature, in the user's selected degrees
-- - [ ] The weather (eg: 'raining', 'sunny', etc)
+- - [x] The weather (eg: 'raining', 'sunny', etc)
-- - [ ] The humidity in percentage
+- - [x] The humidity in percentage
-- - [ ] The source (openweather/darksky)
+- - [x] The source (openweather/darksky) (not using darksky anymore due to CORS)
-- - [ ] An image of the weather
+- - [x] An image of the weather
-- [ ] Attribution to darksky/openweather
+- [x] Attribution to darksky/openweather (not using darksky anymore due to CORS, openweather does not require attribution)

 <br/>